 English Language Arts

-Our current English Language Arts (ELA) textbook adoption is Wonders.
-This series is a comprehensive K-5 curriculum directly aligned with the Florida Standards and builds critical thinking skills and reading strategies through literary and informational texts.
+Our current English Language Arts (ELA) textbook adoption is Amplify Core Knowledge Language Arts (CKLA).
+This series is a comprehensive K-5 curriculum two distinct strands for grades K-2 and integrates them into one strand for grades 3-5.
+This robust design develops foundational skills and oral comprehension with rich and authentic fiction and nonfiction texts.
 We also utilize iReady Online Instruction and Ready Florida lessons to support the core ELA instruction.
 Students have a minimum of 90 uninterrupted minutes of ELA instruction daily.

 Here are some resources that parents can use to practice at home: